-Central Alabama Community College promotes student success in affordable, comprehensive, and diverse academic and career learning environments to advance quality of life through economic, community, and workforce development.
+Central Alabama Community College promotes student success through affordable, comprehensive, and a wide range of academic and career programs.
+The College strives to improve the quality of life for its community by supporting economic growth, community development, and workforce advancement.